dijonsauce/dijonsauce.github.io/README.md

 For the contact page content.

 -    Cluckin Bell [here](https://gta.fandom.com/wiki/CluckinBellHappyChicken.com):
-The website no longer exists and the URL will redirect to the Rockstar Games' official websites but you can see that much of the text is heavily inspired by the sarcastic ficitional brand.
+The website no longer exists and the URL will redirect to the Rockstar Games' official websites but you can see that much of the text is heavily inspired by the sarcastic fictional brand.

 ### Media